pjcj/base/README.md

 Colours are Solarized Dark.

-The zsh config uses [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) but only for the prompt, but only for the prompt and the cpanm, tmuxinator and zsh-syntax-highlighting plugins.
+The zsh config uses [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) but only for the prompt and the cpanm, tmuxinator and zsh-syntax-highlighting plugins.

 The vim config uses [Vundle](https://github.com/gmarik/Vundle.vim) and the following plugins: